Jonathan-Luo01/Jonathan_BlueStampPortfolio/project1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Second Milestone
 My second milestone was assembling the base of the Mini Cat Lamp.
 I soldered the battery holder and switch into the base.
-It was imporant to pay attention to the orientation of each part to prevent soldering them on incorrectly.
+It was imporant to pay attention to the orientation of each part to prevent soldering them on incorrectly, since desoldering the parts would be tedious.
 I was surprised at how the soldering iron would also melt the plastic circuit board, and so I tried to minimize the time taken to finish soldering.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
 My first milestone was completely assembling the cat body board.
 I inserted the LED, transistor, resistor, and photoresistor into the cat body board.
 Then, I proceeded to use the soldering iron to solder each of these parts into the board.
+At first, I was unfamiliar with soldering, and so the initial soldering was messy, requiring me to clean up the solder left outside the pins.
 When the solder cooled, I snipped off the extra wires extending from the parts.
 The most important part was the photoresistor, which would limit the electricity flow if light was detected.
 After completing this, I would need to assemble the base of the Mini Cat Lamp.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**